jcc83267/09-README-Generator/README.md

 # 09-README-Generator

 ## Purpose
-To create a professional REAMME based on a series of questions(title, description, installation, usage, contribution, tests, github username, and email).
+To create a professional README based on a series of questions(title, description, installation, usage, contribution, tests, github username, and email).

 ## Built With
 - Node